The ideal SC response to Kunal Kamra’s tweets? Defend liberties of all Indians like it did for Arnab

 Goswami had claimed that the Assembly secretary’s letter was an attempt to intimidate him and question his right to go to the Supreme Court over the issue.
 “How dare he say that?” asked the chief justice when the contents of the letter were revealed to the bench.
 A contempt notice was then issued to the official.

-While all this was happening, Kunal Kamra, a stand-up comedian, put out a series of tweets criticising at the court for the manner in which it had fast-tracked Goswami’s bail plea, even as thousands of undertrials languishing in jails across the court find it difficullt to get a hearing.
+While all this was happening, Kunal Kamra, a stand-up comedian, put out a series of tweets criticising the court for the manner in which it had fast-tracked Goswami’s bail plea, even as thousands of undertrials languishing in jails across the court find it difficullt to get a hearing.

 Various people immediately sent letters to the Attorney General KK Venugopal asking for permission to prosecute Kamra for contempt of court.
 The attorney general promptly gave his go ahead, after which petitions have been moved before the Supreme Court seeking contempt action.